JauhienVolkau/Neural_network/README.md

 ____
 ## INSTALLATION
 Make sure that all libraries from *requirements.txt* are installed on your machine.

-There are 3 ways to run this project:
+There are several ways to run this project:
 **I**.
 Download ***neural_network.py*** and create a project in any IDE for Python (for example PyCharm or IDLE)

 **II**.
 Download ***neural_network.ipynb*** and open it in Google Colab (online)